ml-jku/bgnn/index.md

 </tr>
 </table>

-Every particle “sees”at most one virtual particle representing the boundary surface area, namely that particle which has the shortest distance.
+Every particle "sees" at most one virtual particle representing the boundary surface area, namely that particle which has the shortest distance.
 Since interaction strength decreases continuously with the distance, it is ensured that for every particle-boundary interaction that boundary point with the largest contribution is considered.

 # Does it work? <a name="part4"></a>